Setting Effective Property Investment Goals: How To Achieve Success in 2025

 Achievable

 To be achievable a goal needs to be something you stand a good chance of being able to do.
 Achievability needs to be based on where you are on your landlord journey now, even if you have not started it yet.
-You can become more ambitious with your achievable goals as you progress through your journey.
+You can then become ambitious with your achievable goals as you progress through your journey.

 Ask yourself: Am I highly likely to achieve this goal?